-So that's the high end of performance for your retirement nest egg, generally speaking.
-That's not to say you can't get lucky and do better, but statistically that's hard to do in the public markets.
+So that's the high end of performance for your retirement nest egg.
+That's not to say you can't get lucky and do better, but statistically, that's hard to do in the public markets.

-Also note that the strategy of investing strictly in the S&P 500 would be considered higher risk, which is something you don't want to do in retirement.
+Also note that investing strictly in the S&P 500 would be considered higher risk, which you don't want to do in retirement.

-The low end of the investment returns spectrum would be vehicles that have little to no risk, thereby having little to no return.
+The low end of the investment returns spectrum would be vehicles with little to no risk, thereby having little to no return.

 This would be something like a bank savings account, in which you would have “cash,” or perhaps US Treasures.
 Something where your principal is as close to 100% safe as possible.